African civil society outraged by harsh sentence and call for release of Malawi couple and repeal of discriminatory laws

 Jointly Issued by AIDS and Rights Alliance for Southern Africa, Southern Africa Litigation Centre, Centre for the Development of People and Centre for Human Rights and Rehabilitation

-African civil society groups, in a statement released today, called on Malawian authorities to repeal discriminatory laws criminalizing private sexual behavior, and release Steven Monjeza and Tiwonge Chimbalanga.
+African civil society groups, in a statement released today, called on Malawian authorities to repeal discriminatory laws criminalizing private sexual behaviour, and release Steven Monjeza and Tiwonge Chimbalanga.
 Monjeza and Chimbalanga were convicted of carnal knowledge against the order of nature and sentenced today to 14 years—the maximum penalty—in prison.

 Gift Trapence, the Executive Director of the Centre for the Development of People (CEDEP) stated, “The conviction and harsh sentence is a travesty and has set back Malawi’s efforts to address the HIV pandemic.
 Research has shown that laws restricting and criminalizing homosexuality hamper efforts to combat HIV in Malawi.
 Indeed, government officials have acknowledged the importance of not driving key populations underground in order to effectively address HIV.”